alinmear/docker-conanexiles/README.md

 ---
 **NOTE**

 Mod support reworked.
 Manual Installation with mods.txt File will no longer work.
 Use the New Env Variable.
-See the mods section within this readme for more informations.
+See the mods section within this readme for more informations and the list of mods we are currently using on our dedicated server - i can heavily recommend them.

-While configuring my server and trying to fix some shortcomings it stumbled over an overwhelming good post about server tweaks: <https://steamcommunity.com/sharedfiles/filedetails/?id=2130895654>.
+While configuring my server and trying to fix some shortcomings i stumbled over an overwhelming good post about server tweaks: <https://steamcommunity.com/sharedfiles/filedetails/?id=2130895654>.
 After enabling those settings, conanexiles feels indeed like another game.
 I added those configs within the example `docker-compose.yml` and also within this Readme.
 Hopefuly this will make you game experience alot better...

 ---